AckerlyXu/heima/articles/service-fabric/service-fabric-deploy-container-linux.md

 ```

 ## Create the application
-1. In a terminal, type `yo azuresfguest`.
+1. In a terminal, type `yo azuresfcontainer`.
-2. For the framework, choose **Container**.
-3. Name your application - for example, SimpleContainerApp
+2. Name your application - for example, mycontainerap
-4. Provide the URL for the container image from a DockerHub repo.
+3. Provide the URL for the container image from a DockerHub repo.
 The image parameter takes the form [repo]/[image name]
+4. If the image does not have a workload entry-point defined, then you need to explicitly specify input commands with a comma-delimited set of commands to run inside the container, which will keep the container running after startup.

 ![Service Fabric Yeoman generator for containers][sf-yeoman]

 ## Deploy the application

+### Using XPlat CLI
 Once the application is built, you can deploy it to the local cluster using the Azure CLI.

 1. Connect to the local Service Fabric cluster.